-Some people want to accomplish big things, and others don’t, and that’s ok.
+There are people, who want to accomplish big goals, and there are people who don’t, and that’s okay.

 The truth is that our life is always goal oriented, even if we think that we have no goals.

-Even if there is nothing you want, and you are satisfied with your life as it is, unconsciously, or unconsciously you are pursuing goals.
-Planning to go and see a see a movie, planning a birthday party, improving your grades at school, or baking a cake are all goals.
+Even if there is nothing you want, and you are satisfied with your life as it is, you are probably pursuing a few goals.
+These could be very simple goals, which most people would not consider as goals, such as planning to go and see a see a movie, planning a birthday party, improving your grades at school, baking a cake or learning to swim.
 You plan these goals and make the effort to accomplish them.

-In all these cases, it is wiser to make smart goal setting.
+It is always wise to make smart goal setting.

 Smart goal setting steps: